 - Minimum of 3.0 GPA (on a 4.0 scale) or equivalent achieved at the time of bachelor's degree completion.

 - Successful submission of online application form, exam scores and other documents as outlined in the admissions requirements.

-Get further insights into the career options and outcomes for students and alumni of the Electrical Engineering program.
+Get further insights into the career options and outcomes for students and alumni of the Computer Engineering program.